 The Scheme is established as a trust and is governed by, the laws of England and Wales.
-The Scheme Provider's registered address is disclosed on page 3 and the address for enquiries to the Scheme is included in the Trustees' Report on page 7.
+The address for enquiries to the Scheme is included in the Trustee's Report on page 7.

 2. Accounting policies

 Functional currency

 The functional currency used in the financial statements is Sterling and all figures have been rounded to the nearest pound.